 npm install puppeteer-firefox

-This project exposes the same decent API, what means we’re already familiar with how to launch the browser:
+product to “firefox” whereas the rest of the lines remain the same - what means we’re already familiar with how to launch the browser:

 Imagine that instead of recreating a browser instance each time, which is pretty expensive operation, we could use the same instance but separate it into different individual sessions which belong to this shared browser.